Edward Goldie: Life

 He was born in Sheffield in 1856.
 His father was the ecclesiastical architect George Goldie.
 Edward was the great-grandson of architect Joseph Bonomi, through his paternal grandmother, Mary Anne Bonomi Goldie.

 He went to school at Ushaw College in County Durham, as his father had previously done.
 In 1875, he was articled to Goldie & Child.
 It was an architectural firm which his father ran with Charles Edwin Child.
 After his apprenticeship ended in 1880, he remained at the firm as a partner, so it became Goldie, Child & Goldie.
 From 1893, Edward ran the firm on his own.
 In 1913, he was joined by his son, Joseph Goldie, and the firm became Edward Goldie & Son until 1953.

-Edward is perhaps best-known for designing St James's, Spanish Place, whose original chapel had been designed by his great-grandfather, Joseph Bonomi.
+Edward is perhaps best known for designing St James's, Spanish Place, whose original chapel had been designed by his great-grandfather, Joseph Bonomi.
 He also designed the Priory of Our Lady of Good Counsel in Haywards Heath for a community of nuns from Bruges.
-The priory housed the first Roman Catholic church in the town.
-The nuns moved to Sayers Common in 1978 and the building was sold and converted into a restaurant, offices and conference facilities.